FSaurenbach/iode-OTA/docs/index.md

 ---
 layout: default
-title: LineageOS builds by Exynoobs
+title: iodéOS builds by FSRB
 ---

 # Supported devices
+## This is forked from @Linux4 and @Exynoobs!
+Thank you for this!
 {% assign sorted_pages = site.pages | sort: 'title' %}

 {% for page in sorted_pages %}